csplib/csplib/Problems/prob030/specification.md

 The goal is to assign a period to every course in a way that the minimum and maximum academic load for each period, the minimum and maximum number of courses for each period, and the prerequisite relationships are satisfied.
 An optimal balanced curriculum minimises the maximum academic load for all periods.

 Note that we could consider other types of balance criterion, such as minimising an expression on the deviation from the mean load per period.
-This is explored in Monette et al
+This is explored in Monette et al.

 **The Generalised Balanced Academic Curriculum Problem**